davidjriva/Distributed-Systems-in-Go/maelstrom-broadcast/README.md

 }
 ```

+## Solution a:
+The solution to this challenge is fairly straightforward.
+You need to store incoming values in a Go slice and handle messages accordingly.
+When a read message is received, simply return the current contents of the slice.

 # Challenge b: Multi-Node Broadcast

 In this challenge, we’ll build on our Single-Node Broadcast implementation and replicate our messages across a cluster that has no network partitions.